 MSU is using the Campus Labs data collection process with the IDEA course evaluation instrument.
 Students are solicited for their evaluations electronically through their email near the end of the semester, and faculty have no role other than to encourage them to please fill them out.
 (Faculty also get an automated notice that students are being asked for their evaluations.)
 Reports are emailed to departments after the end of the semester.
 Faculty can access their reports from the Center for Faculty Excellence webpage on electronic course evaluations.

-Faculty need to collect and present their course evaluation date in their dossiers for Retention, Tenure and Promotiong.
+Faculty need to collect and present their course evaluation date in their dossiers for Retention, Tenure and Promotion.
 You can approach organizing your course evaluations in slightly different ways through the RTP process.
 A minimum suggestion is that faculty members provide a single table with their numeric evaluations in summary format as evidence of their effectiveness in teaching.
 You may choose to include all of your course evaluations in a separate PDF document or with other materials for a single course.
 Neither EHHD department specifies a single prescribed fashion for presenting this evidence in the dossier.

-a Registrar's form with signatures.
-Go to the Registrar's web-page and choose All Forms in the left-hand column in order to find this and other forms.
+Enrollment, Adds/Drops:Faculty can delete a student who drops the course from D2L but that doesn’t mean the student has actually dropped the class – either adding or dropping a course requires a Registrar's form with signatures.
+Go to the Office of the Registrar and choose All Forms in the left-hand column in order to find this and other forms.
+Print and submit the signed hard copy.

 Also note the Registrar's Add/Drop Schedule